threewebcode/W3/blockchain/zkp/risv-zero.md

 The zk virtual machine emulates a small risc-v computer, allowing it to run any arbitrary codes in any language.
 The program is represented by a method.
 During the execution of method, the guest and host inside the virtual machine can communicate with each other.

+The command line application is created and each command is represented as one instance of enumeration types.The concrete command class is wrapped as the value inside the enumeration type.
+When the enumeration is matched, the instance of concrete command is excuted in the corresponding branch.